 There is a hold for large luggage and room above seats for smaller carry-on pieces.

-Bus from Bristol to Salisbury
+Catching the Bus from Bristol to Salisbury

 After London, the next large city it’s probably easiest to travel to Salisbury from is Bristol.